2000–01 Detroit Pistons season

+The Pistons finished 22nd in the NBA in home-game attendance, with an attendance of 607,323 at The Palace of Auburn Hills during the regular season.
 Following the season, Smith re-signed with his former team, the Minnesota Timberwolves, while head coach George Irvine was fired, Cleaves was traded to the Sacramento Kings, John Wallace was dealt along with Jud Buechler to the Phoenix Suns, and Owens retired.